I’ve written before about my #1 Professional Development rule: solve problems, don’t just give information.

 Is There A Better Person?

-Now, the real problem when someone gets up and shares an idea they’ve never used is that it steals the stage from someone who would have spoken from experience.
-There’s someone in the audience who could have stood up and explained how they actually solved an actual problem.
+Now, the real problem when someone gets up and shares an idea they’ve never used is that it steals the stage from someone who could have spoken from experience.

-So, those of us who lead PD should be asking, “Is there someone who is better suited to give this presentation than me?”
+So, those of us who lead PD should ask, “Is there someone who is better suited to give this presentation than me?”
 Or at least this part of the presentation?
 A young teacher who is working through this?
 A veteran who has figured this out?
 A duo of teachers with different approaches?

 Friends, don’t try to give a talk about ideas that you haven’t personally used!
 Either borrow a classroom for an hour and try the idea or else seek out folks with real experience and let them speak.
 Ask them to talk for just ten minutes (not an hour!!!) about the topic they are the best at.
 Let them tell their story.
 Help them prepare!
 Don’t present them as Super Teachers who have it all figured out.
 Help them highlight the process of how they figured it out.
 Empower your best teachers to share their best ideas.